- Share your observations

 Blanding's Turtle (Emydoidea blandingii)

-Blanding's turtles (Emydoidea blandingii) are listed as a Special Concern species in Wisconsin.
+Blanding's turtles (Emydoidea blandingii) are listed as a Species of Special Concern in Wisconsin.
 They utilize a wide variety of aquatic habitats including deep and shallow marshes, shallow bays of lakes and impoundments where areas of dense emergent and submergent vegetation exists, sluggish streams, oxbows and other backwaters of rivers, drainage ditches (usually where wetlands have been drained), and sedge meadows and wet meadows adjacent to these habitats.
-This species is semi-terrestrial and individuals may spend a good deal of time on land.
-They often move between a variety of wetland types during the active season, which can extend from early March to mid-October.
+This species is semi-terrestrial and individuals may spend quite a bit of time on land.
+They often move between a variety of wetland habitats during the active season, which can extend from early March to mid-November.
 They overwinter in standing water that is typically more than 3 feet deep and with a deep organic substrate but will also use both warm and cold-water streams and rivers where they can avoid freezing.
 Blanding's turtles generally breed in spring, late summer or fall.
 Nesting occurs from about mid-May through early July depending on spring temperatures.
-They strongly prefer to nest in sandy soils and may travel up to 900 feet from a wetland or waterbody to find suitable soils.
+They strongly prefer to nest in sandy soils and may travel up to 300 m (984 ft) from a wetland or waterbody to find suitable nesting sites.
 This species appears to display nest site fidelity, returning to its natal site and then nesting in a similar location annually.
 Hatching occurs from early August through mid-October.
 This species takes 17 to 20 years or more to reach maturity.
 See the species guidance document for avoidance measures and management guidance from the Natural Heritage Conservation Program.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Blanding's Turtle (Emydoidea blandingii).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.